gabrielguim/swecommerce-mobile/README.md

 # swecommerce-mobile

-React Native + Redux App for an E-commerce example (Cart, Products, Promotions...)
+React Native + Redux App for an E-commerce example (Cart, Products, Promotions...).

+Testing some architectures for redux reducers.